yli-yasir/vue-portfolio/README.md

 ### Frontend

-Vuejs (Note that this repository only contains the distributable version of the frontend, development version is contained in a seperate repository)
+Vuejs (This repository only contains the distributable version of the frontend, development version is contained in a seperate repository)

 ## Database Schemas